 The Goodwood Talent in Fashion Award will now be held every year and the winning designer selected by a panel of judges that includes the Duke of Richmond (owner of Goodwood) and Caroline Rush, Chief Executive of the British Fashion Council.
 The pieces will be kept at Goodwood House and become part of the Goodwood Collection.

 ‘Goodwood has always been known for its ‘England in the Summer’ fashion focus, ever since King Edward VII and Lillie Langtry frequented the event, so it is only fitting that Richard Quinn, with his talent for creating original, show-stopping design, should launch this new award, which will support young British talent whilst helping us build a unique fashion collection of one-off pieces here at Goodwood,’ says Charles Gordon-Lennox, the Duke of Richmond.
 ‘Richard has delved into Goodwood’s past and drawn inspiration from the Edwardian style that formed a significant part of the history of horseracing at Goodwood.’

 You can read more about the new award here.

-Harrods Opens Its Newly Made Over Hair & Beauty Salon
+Harrods Opens Its Reimagined Hair & Beauty Salon

 Luxury department store Harrods has reopened its hair and beauty salon after a dreamy makeover.
 Located on the fifth floor of the Knightsbridge store, the salon was redesigned London based designers Sparcstudio and pays homage to the salon’s 1982 design.
 The makeover also marks the final stage of Harrods’ beauty business transformation (alongside the redesign of the Harrods Beauty Halls in 2020), making the store a luxury beauty hotspot that offers customers a rarefied beauty and wellness experience.